LEADERSHIP

 Prior to becoming a federal civilian, Mr. Mack was a consultant, specializing in acquisition and finance, for several federal agencies including the Department of Homeland Security and the Federal Bureau of Investigation.

-Mr. Mack earned his Bachelor of Science degree, in Business Management, from Hampton University and his MBA from the George Washington University.
-He is also a graduate of the University of Virginia’s Federal Procurement and Contract Management Graduate Program.
+Mr. Mack earned a Bachelor of Science in Business Management from Hampton University, and a Master of Business Administration from the George Washington University.
+He is also a graduate of the Procurement and Contracts Management Certificate program at the University of Virginia.

 Dr. Jacqueline Charles